cjwilburn/svn-migration-scripts/README.md

 * whether it is possible to directly connect to the internet, and
 * whether you're running the command on a case-insensitive file-system.

 We do not support running conversions with `git-svn` on a case-insensitive file-system; they can in some cases lead to corrupted conversions.

-> TODO: How can you tell that corruption has occurred?
+Such corrupted conversions may be evident by having two Subversion branches (with names differing only in case) which appear to me unified in the Git conversion, or a file that always appears modified as per `git status`.

 ##### Example